gaborvecsei/gaborvecsei.github.io/_posts/2022-05-20-Neural-Network-Steganography.md

 ### Parameters

 I used the well known `ResNet50` network trained on `ImageNet` which is easily accessible at every deep learning framework.
 But how much data can we store here?
-Actually... a lot, but it should not be suprising with the number of parameters.
+Actually... a lot, but it should not be surprising with the number of parameters.
 After I decided to run the experiment, where I change $16bits$ from the *fraction* of every parameter (in every `Conv2D` layer) I could calculate the amount of data I can store.
 Here you can see the layer-wise breakdown: